 Glycolic chemical peels are light chemical peels that might be the right choice for patients with uneven pigment, dryness or skin aging.

-Glycolic acid peels are uniquely suited in all skin types for acne and superficial acne scarring, rosacea, pigmentary disorders, melasma, actinic keratosis and warts.
+Glycolic acid peels are uniquely suited to all skin types for acne and superficial acne scarring, rosacea, pigmentary disorders, melasma, actinic keratosis, and warts.
 Actinic keratosis and warts require the highest concentrations of glycolic acid peels in order to be effective.
 In addition, mild to moderate photo aging and photo damage can be improved with these peels, especially fine lines and wrinkles, texture changes and skin tone improvements.
 These peels should be performed in a gradual step up program to ensure that the patient does not have any side effects with the peel.
 Three to six treatments are recommended which should be spaced out every four weeks.

 Patients who do not protect themselves from the sun and visit tanning salons frequently are not candidates for chemical peels.
 Individuals who pick at their skin, have open lesions or an active infection are also not candidates for these peels.